 The Navigator Verandah Staterooms sleep up to 3 guests.

 They are not available on the Disney Fantasy or Disney Dream.

 Deluxe Verandah Staterooms on Disney Wonder and Magic Category 5A,5B,5C and 6A

 These are the same design as the Oceanview and are 214 square feet, with the addition of a verandah of 54 square feet.
 These sleep up to 4 guests.

 This is the ideal choice of many Disney cruise guests as it offers the balcony.

-These are a cruise rarity – a stateroom which sleeps 5.
-For most cruise lines you have to book a suite to have room for 5 but on Disney these Verandah staterooms are great for larger families.
+These are a cruise rarity – a stateroom that sleeps 5.
+For most cruise lines you have to book a suite to have room for 5 but on Disney, these Verandah staterooms are great for larger families.